Dental Hygiene Program

 - Two professional recommendation letters

 - Certified Dental Assistant documentation, CPR Certification or Radiology Certification (optional)

-- Please describe in your curriculum vitae as it will appear fifteen years after your graduation from TNCC.
+- Dental Background Statement (typed).
+Include accomplishments as they will appear fifteen years after your graduation from Thomas Nelson.

 Please compose a brief (approximately 300-500 words) description of how you became interested in the profession of dental hygiene.
 Include those aspects of the field which you find most interesting and highlight the people or person who most influenced your career choice (i.e. high school guidance counselor, dental hygienist, dentist, friend, parent, college advisor).
 Include name and address if applicable.